MicrosoftDocs/playfab-docs/playfab-docs/features/social/leaderboardsv2/index.md

 >
 > This documentation is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
-> Access to this feature is restricted to select titles.
-If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).
+> Access to this feature is restricted to select titles that PlayFab actively reaches out to.